How do I sign up for an orientation program?

 Should my parents, spouse, or other family members attend orientation?

 Yes!
 We welcome and encourage other family members to attend orientation with you.
-Special orientation sessions are offered for parents and spouses so they can learn about Iowa State and the college experiences you will encounter as a student here.
+Special orientation sessions are offered for family members. so they can learn about Iowa State and the college experiences you will encounter as a student here.

 What if I cannot attend any of the scheduled orientation programs?